Toto20087/symmetry-showcase-app/docs/REPORT.md

 ### Screenshots and Videos

-_Note: Screenshots and videos are in the following figma file:_
+_Note: Screenshots are in the following figma file:https://www.figma.com/design/q5JFUYyvFJu5D4e7zE4leI/SYMMETRY-DESIGN?node-id=0-1&t=OQgVsxm3brWvQUNt-1_

+_Note: The video is inside of the following link:https://youtu.be/pbl5oyFeMBQ_

 - Login/Registration screens
 - Home page with article feed